toulouse ferris wheel river

 2.5

-Language Prerequisites
+Language Requirements

 Individual courses may have additional prerequisites; for CIEE courses, these are listed in the syllabi below.
 Students are responsible for having their own course approval conversations with their advisors.
+Your study abroad advisor and CIEE staff can help you understand your course options if you don't see a recommendation that fits your course needs.

-Program Requirements
+Requirements

 Program Credit

-Total credit range: 15-18 U.S. semester/22.5-27 quarter credits
+Total Credit: 15-18 U.S. semester/22.5-27 quarter credits

 Course Credit

-• CIEE courses: 3 U.S. semester/4.5 quarter credits; 45 contact hours
+• CIEE Courses: 3 U.S. semester/4.5 quarter credits; 45 contact hours

-• CIEE French language courses: 4 U.S. semester/6 quarter credits, 60 contact hours
+• CIEE French Language Courses: 4 U.S. semester/6 quarter credits, 60 contact hours

-• CIEE Internship course: 3 U.S. semester/4.5 quarter credits; 15 seminar hours, 100-120 internship placement hours
+• CIEE Internship Course: 3 U.S. semester/4.5 quarter credits; 15 seminar hours, 100-120 internship placement hours

-• Institut Catholique de Toulouse (ICT) courses: typically 1-3 U.S. semester/1.5-4.5 quarter credits; 50-150 notional hours
+• Institut Catholique de Toulouse (ICT) Courses: Typically, 1-3 U.S. semester/1.5-4.5 quarter credits; 50-150 notional hours

 Individual courses may have additional prerequisites; for CIEE courses, these are listed in the syllabi below.
 Students are responsible for having their own course approval conversations with their advisors.
+Your study abroad advisor and CIEE staff can help you understand your course options if you don't see a recommendation that fits your course needs.

 Academic Culture